mfernandes61/Codes_outreach/README.md

 The bases - triplets - resilience via redundancy in code of genes.
 Genes code for protein - lots of roles iincluding gene regulation.
+Amino acid code - Challenge: Write your name as codons Protein - form = function.
+Structure often related to functionality.
+2ndary structure could be changed if wrong amino acid is read from code.
+If mistake selects another AA with similar properties e.g. hydrophobicity then maystill be partially or wholly functional.
-Amino acid code - Challenge: Write your name as codons Mutations where wrong reading of code e.g. DNA damaged & failed/flwed repair leads to diseases including Cancer.
+Mutations where wrong reading of code e.g. DNA damaged & failed/flwed repair leads to diseases including Cancer.
 Materials: Pens/paper/badges, codon table